skepticaldude/devops-learning/cloud-labs/google-cloud/Google Cloud Fundamentals: Core Infrastructure/important-vpc-compatibilities.md

 With VPC Peering, a relationship between two VPCs can be established to exchange traffic.

-Alternatively, to use the full power of Identity Access Management (IAM) to control who and what in one project can interact with a VPC in another, you can configu
+Alternatively, to use the full power of Identity Access Management (IAM) to control who and what in one project can interact with a VPC in another, you can configure shared VPC